haonan62/fishtank_api/README.md

 ```

 ## Functions to add
-Given a fish or a group of fish, determine the maximum fish species that the fishtank can hold(requires background in optimization)
+Given a fish or a group of fish, determine the maximum fish species that the fishtank can hold(requires background in optimization), target method: maximize_diversity_given_fish in [fishtank.py](./models/fishtank.py)
 Session support(creation and expiry)
 user module?(complicated)
 fuzzy search(difficult, might make more sense to put into frontend)